gatherworkshops/robotics/_courses/workshop/features.md

     notes: |
+      What does this program do?
       Instead of writing go forwards, turn right, go forwards turn right and so on...
 You can simply add in a repeat option!
-      What does this program do?
+      The repeat loop is also known as a for loop, simply choose the amount of times you want your program to repeat.

 ##########